c64cryptoboy/ChiptuneSAK/docs/examples.rst

 In this example a MIDI song is read in and output to a multi-page PDF document.

-Often, `midi ripped from MS-DOS games <http://www.mirsoft.info/gamemids-ripping-guide.php/>`_ results in messy midi files that don't include keys, time signatures, or even reliable ticks per quarter notes.
+As mentioned above, `midi ripped from MS-DOS games <http://www.mirsoft.info/gamemids-ripping-guide.php/>`_ results in messy midi files.
 This example workflow shows how to turn such music into Lilypond-generated sheet music, and will use `a piece of music <http://www.midi-karaoke.info/21868cd1.html>`_ from an MS-DOS RPG Betrayal At Krondor (Sierra On-Line, 1993).